honojs/middleware/packages/oauth-providers/README.md

 )
 ```

-The examples below use `process.env`.
-If you are using Bun, replace it with `Bun.env` to resolve environment variables at runtime.
+The examples below use `process.env` for brevity.
+Inside a middleware or handler you can read environment variables in a runtime-independent way with the [`env()` helper](https://hono.dev/docs/helpers/adapter#env), which works on Node.js, Bun, Cloudflare Workers and Deno alike.

 Also, there is two ways to use this middleware: